j3k0/cordova-plugin-purchase/doc/api.md

 ## <a name="ready"></a>*store.ready(callback)*
 Register the `callback` to be called when the store is ready to be used.

-If the store is already ready, `callback` is executed immediatly.
+If the store is already ready, `callback` is executed immediately.

 `store.ready()` without arguments will return the `ready` status.